3 Weeks In South Korea and Japan Itinerary

 There are six ways to reach Jeju from Busan, one of which is by ferry.
 The travel time would last for 11 hours.
 You can also ride the train or bus and then ride a plane for about a little over 3 hours.
 Car rentals are also an option, then riding the ferry, which would take more than 6 hours.

 The most recommended option would be to take the subway and ride the plane afterwards, which would take around 2 hours and 40 minutes.
+This is going to be your last destination in South Korea, from here, you will fly to Japan.

 Aside from otherworldly natural scenery, Jeju is also famous because of its unusual theme parks and commercial attractions.
 Here are some of the places to visit in Jeju: